Gas Fire Service Cost

 Burner Issues

 If the burner on your gas fire is not regularly cleaned, it may accumulate dirt.
-It can result in the burner not working properly and can affect how your gas fire works overall.
+This can result in the burner not working properly and can affect how your gas fire works overall.

-Proper cleaning of the burner jests and pilot cavity can resolve this issue.
+Proper cleaning of the burner jets and pilot cavity can resolve this issue.
 These parts will usually be cleaned during your gas fire service.
-This is why servicing is so important.

 Blocked Gas Valve

-If you are trying to light your fire and there is no ignition and can't smell any gas, this may be due to a blocked gas valve.
+If you are trying to light your fire, and there is no ignition and you can't smell any gas, this may be due to a blocked gas valve.

-Make sure your gas valve is turned on, and if it is, you should call a professional to inspect the valve and remove any blockages.
+First, make sure your gas valve is turned on.
+If it is, you should call a professional to inspect the valve and remove any blockages.

-Issues with a gas fire can be very dangerous and shouldn't be taken lightly.
-If you are experiencing any problems with your gas fire, refrain from using it and call a professional gas engineer to inspect the fault and recommend the best course of action for rectifying the problem.
+Issues with a gas fire can be very dangerous.
+If you are experiencing any problems with your gas fire, stop using it and call a Gas Safe registered engineer to inspect the fault and recommend the best course of action for rectifying the problem.

 Building Regulations & Planning Permission for Gas Fire Servicing